 Costs of postpartum doulas can vary according to selected offerings.
-Plan to budget between $25-$40/hour and have a 3 hour minimum per day.
+Plan to budget between $35-$60/hour as a base rate and have a 2 hour minimum per day.
+Many postpartum offerings are specialized and are not covered with standard fees.
+Speak to your doula to learn more about pricing.
 A great way to honor a birthing mom at a baby shower, or as a baby gift, is to build an account for postpartum doula care!

 My mom is going to stay with us after our baby is born, will I still need a postpartum doula?

 Let’s just say, moms (and MIL’s) are the greatest, but their focus can be misguided.
 Mamas and papas and babies need time to rest, rejuvenate, and be cared for without strings attached.
 We come without agenda, and are there exclusively for the new family.
 We won’t judge, argue, or offer unsolicited advice.

 What is a yoni steam?

 A Yoni, or vaginal steam, is an offering where a woman sits over the warmth of an herbal steam bath in that acts as a lavage for the vagina.
 It helps reduce pain and bloating, speeds healing and tones the reproductive system in postpartum time, assists with repairing torn tissues, or c-section scarring, and assists with the healing of hemorrhoids.
 Most importantly, it feels amazing, warms you inside and out, and is a fabulous part of mother roasting services.

 Pelvic Floor PT FAQ’s